haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 delete 1F3G
 </a>

-In a terminal, change the chain of e2a from a to B.
+In a terminal, change the chain of e2a from A to B.

 <a class="prompt prompt-cmd">
 pdb_chain -B e2a_1F3G.pdb > e2a_1F3G_B.pdb